nasa-gibs/onearth/src/modules/time_service/utils/README.md

 -   `-b` indicates the bucket to be scraped.
 Default is `gitc-deployment-mrf-archive`
 -   `-p` indicates the port of the Redis time service database.
 Default is `6379`.
 -   `-s` indicates the uri of the S3 service.
 Useful when you're using a localstack configuration for testing instead of an actual AWS S3 bucket.
+-   `-t` indicates a tag (srt, best) to be used in tagging the dates.
 -   `REDIS_URI` (argument)